 3. Calculate the wavenumber for the shortest wavelength transition in the Balmer series of atomic hydrogen.

-Shortest wavelength corresponds to the highest energy.
-Highest energy is equal to the ionization energy from that orbit.
-Balmer series belongs to the second orbit.
+The shortest wavelength corresponds to the highest energy.
+The highest energy is equal to the ionization energy from that orbit.
+The balmer series belongs to the second orbit.

 Ionization energy from second orbit =

 4. Arrange the following elements, whose electronic configurations are given below, in increasing order of first ionization energy.

 a) [Ne] 3s2 3p1